 Neuroradiology Fellowship Training

+The Medical University of South Carolina offers a one-year ACGME accredited program in Neuroradiology.
+The program is currently approved for 3 fellowship positions.
 The goal of the fellowship is to provide trainees with the highest quality education in the field of neuroradiology, creating the next generation of highly competent professionals that will provide excellent care to patients.
-These trainees will assist the faculty in their mission of enhancing patient care, research and teaching and will be given graded, supervised responsibilities in these tasks.
+The Neuroradiology section consists of six faculty members certified by the American Board of Radiology in Diagnostic Radiology.
+Neuroradiology fellows assist the faculty in their mission of providing excellent patient care, teaching residents and medical students, and are given graded, supervised responsibilities in these tasks.

-Fellows are evaluated on a quarterly basis from the faculty on knowledge base, work effort, clinical performance, procedural skills, professional behavior, interpersonal relationships, teaching effort, and research activity.
-In addition, fellows will be asked to evaluate the training program as well as the individual faculty.
+Fellows are evaluated by the faculty on a quarterly basis on knowledge base, work effort, clinical performance, procedural skills, professional behavior, interpersonal relationships, teaching effort, and research activity.
+In addition, fellows are asked to evaluate the training program, as well as the individual faculty.